Prayer for Israel and Palestine at this time Click here for more details

 Visiting a church this Lent/Easter?
 There's 'A Church Near You'!

-You may feel like visiting a church in person, or participating in an online service after watching our diocesan service on Easter Day.
+You may feel like visiting a church in person, or participating in an online service at this time.

-In his Easter message (watch above) Bishop Philip encourages you to attend a service at a nearby church.
-You can find the nearest one to where you live by visiting The Church of England's 'A Church Near You' website and putting in the details of where you live.
+You can find the nearest church to where you live by visiting The Church of England's 'A Church Near You' website and putting in the details of where you live.

 Church of England national Lent campaign; 'Watch and Pray'